Sukwoongchoi/sukwoongchoi.github.io/_pages/research.md

 ## Working Papers

 + **How Does AI Improve Human Decision-Making?
-Evidence from the AI-Powered Go Program** (with N. Kim, J. Kim, and H. Kang)
+Evidence from the AI-Powered Go Program** (with H. Kang, N. Kim, and J. Kim)
 *Revise and Resubmit*, 2022.
 Paper Link:
 <a href="/assets/papers/JMP_GO.pdf">PDF</a>